 I’m also a healthcare finance expert with 15 years experience, and I was appointed by the City Council to serve on the board of Central Health whose mission is delivering healthcare to low-income folks and under-served communities.
-Our state and our country are facing a healthcare crisis among women, for two reasons: under-funding of Medicaid, and devastating cuts to Medicare.
+Our state and our country are facing a healthcare crisis among women due to under-funding of Medicaid.
 And this affects minority and African American women at alarmingly disproportionate rates.
 That’s a moral outrage, and I know we can fix that.

 Black women are more likely to die as a result of pregnancy, because too many women lack prenatal care early, and because they are more likely to have the pre-existing conditions that put them at high risk.
 Too many Texas women — particularly low-income women — don’t have access to health insurance, birth control, mental health care, substance abuse treatment and other services that could help them become healthier before and after pregnancy.

 Texas’ third-world maternal mortality crisis is tragic, alarming, and totally preventable.

 We need a continuum of care that doesn't end 60 days after childbirth.
 We need a continuum of care that educates women about breast cancer prevention and hypetension risks with subsequent preganacies and pelvic floor disorders--we can turn the tide but we have to embrace real “pro-life” (and I mean policies that are “pro-mother” that do not devalue the life of the mother).